 But when I went further on in the book, Regina and Claudia were standing there with a malevolent grin that later started to become a snout!
 They were sphynxes!

-You are liars, you’re not even human, how did you do this?
+“You are liars, you’re not even human, how did you do this?”
+Yelled Sheryl in distress.

-“Lilith provided us of more power thanks to you Demonica, you surrender her powers back so we can reshape at will and stay in that shape as long as we want.
+“Lilith provided us of more power thanks to you Demonica, you surrender her powers back so we can shapeshift at will and stay in that shape as long as we want.
 We will escort you to the second circle in hell, there you will perform as Lilith wishes!”

 I put myself in this position thanks to Lilith and now I had to succumb to the sphynxes to go and deliver more power than what I already have given.